RichmarIII/SnAPI.GameFramework/docs-src/api/classSnAPI_1_1GameFramework_1_1TypeAutoRegistry.md

 This avoids relying on cross-TU static initialization order for the heavy TypeRegistry registration work.

+Contract:
+- ensure callbacks must be idempotent and thread-safe for repeated calls
+- registration collisions are tolerated only when callback identity matches

 ## Public Types

 <div class="snapi-api-card" markdown="1">